 The room was looking a little tired with worn furniture and doors.
-It was clean and despite the ash trays on the tables, it didn’t smell of cigarette smoke.
+It was clean and despite the ashtrays on the tables, it didn’t smell of cigarette smoke.
 In the above photo (the one with Fletcher dancing around, enjoying the extra space) Tim is putting on the toilet slippers, separate slippers worn only in the toilet room.
 The sliding door opened into an area with a basin and mirror.
-To the right was the toilet (with heated seat) was to the right and a large wet room was on the left.
+The toilet (with heated seat) was to the right and a large wet room was on the left.
 There was a deep cypress bath and opposite that was the shower, all the flooring was timber slats.
 The bathroom window looked out over Takayama.
 The ryokan supplied all the amenities needed.

 Around the ryokan

 You enter the ryokan into the genkan, a Japanese entrance way.
 This is usually a step lower than the rest of the building.
 There was shelving to one side to place your shoes after removing them.
 They had slippers lined up along the step, so you could easily slip into a pair.
 Two large Maneki Neko (beckoning cat) sat in the entrance.
 This is to bring good luck.
 Opposite the cats was an opening that led to the reception desk.
 Past that was the open-air baths, we didn’t use them so I can’t comment on what they were like.
 To the right of reception were stairs up to the guest rooms and the lobby area with a large window looking out to the outdoor area and view of Takayama.
 The dining room where we ate breakfast was next to the lobby.